Skip to content

 Fenwick claimed the pipe smoking habit was the result of a physician telling her not to smoke cigarettes.

 The statue that stands in Bernardsville wasn’t a foregone conclusion.
 Sure, Congresswoman Millicent Fenwick was a local icon in the community.
-After her death, this is a story three years in the making that resulted in a lasting icon that quietly opens her arms embracing the town, gracing those who learn the history of this stalwart female pioneer.
+After her death, this story is three years in the making resulting in a lasting icon that quietly opens her arms, embracing the town and gracing those who learn the history of this stalwart female pioneer.
 The statue was dedicated Oct.
 15, 1995 and was was the first female outdoor sculpture in New Jersey.

 Fenwick for Every Season